Definition and Epidemiology of Congenital Heart Disease

 Post-tricuspid shunts are at the ventricular level (VSD) or great arteries (PDA) where pressure gets directly transmitted from systemic to pulmonary circuit.
-The shunting of oxygenated blood from left to right ventricle begins in early systolic period.
-When the defect is small, there is a high pressure gradient resulting in a continous pansystolic murmur palpable as a thrill.
+The shunting of oxygenated blood from the left to the right ventricle begins in the early systolic period.
+When the defect is small, there is a high-pressure gradient resulting in a continuous pansystolic murmur palpable as a thrill.

 VSD-pulmonic stenosis (Fallot physiology)

 The best example of VSD-PS physiology is Fallot’s tetralogy.
-Here a large ventricular communication is present along with obstruction to pulmonary blood flow of varying degrees.
+Here, a large ventricular communication is present, along with obstruction to pulmonary blood flow of varying degrees.
 The obstruction may be infundibular, valvular, annular or supra-valvar stenosis.
-There is equalisation of ventricular pressures on both sides owing to free communication.
+There is equalization of ventricular pressures on both sides owing to free communication.

-Pink TOF is the least severe form of TOF where PS is significant enough to result in large pressure gradient across right ventricular outflow tract but not severe enough to impede pulmonary blood flow.
-Hence there is often no history of cyanosis.
+Pink TOF is the least severe form of TOF where PS is significant enough to result in large pressure gradient across the right ventricular outflow tract, but not severe enough to impede pulmonary blood flow; hence, there is often no history of cyanosis.